JoinColony/colonyDapp/Readme.md

 npm run provision
 ```

 Under the hood, this will initialize the `submodule`s, install their packages, and build them.
-Furthermore this will create the SSL certificate needed to run the dev server

 ### Define environment variables